Preventing obesity and diabetes in underserved populations

-Professor Haire-Joshu is an internationally renowned scholar of health behavior who develops population wide interventions to reduce obesity and prevent diabetes, particularly among underserved youth.
+Professor Haire-Joshu is an internationally renowned scholar of health behavior who develops population-wide interventions to reduce obesity and prevent diabetes, particularly among underserved women and children.

-Dr. Haire-Joshu was recently a member of the Institute of Medicine Committee on Obesity Prevention Policies for Young Children 0-5 years.
-She has served as a Health Policy Fellow in the Office of Senator Barack Obama and as a Robert Wood Johnson Health Policy Fellow for the Health, Education, Labor and Pensions Committee of Senator Edward Kennedy.
-Her work as chair of the Health Policy Committee led to her appointment as a Distinguished Fellow of the Society of Behavioral Medicine.
-She is also a member of Delta Omega, the honorary society for public health.
-She has published and presented her research extensively, and reviews for numerous professional journals and NIH research review groups.
+Dr. Haire-Joshu served as a Health Policy Fellow for then-U.S. Senator Barack Obama and as a Robert Wood Johnson Health Policy Fellow with the Senate Committee on Health, Education, Labor and Pensions under the late Senator Edward M. Kennedy.
+She worked with senior staff of the U.S. Department of Health and Human Services in framing policy priorities for First Lady Michelle Obama’s Let’s Move campaign to reverse the trend of childhood obesity.
+Dr. Haire-Joshu served as a member of the Institute of Medicine committee addressing childhood obesity and is a Distinguished Fellow of the Society of Behavioral Medicine.
+She is also a member of Delta Omega, the honorary society in public health.
+She has published and presented her research extensively, served on multiple research review groups and as a reviewer for numerous professional journals.